JiscCTI/misp-docker/docs/misp-web.md

 ## 6 - MISP Settings

-The container configures MISP into a usable state during initial start up, however, if you'd like to further customise MISP during this initial startup create a shell scripts named `./persistent/{instanceName}/data/custom-config.sh`. `$CAKE` is set to the command to run MISP's CLI tool (CakePHP) properly.
+The container configures MISP into a usable state during initial start up, however, if you'd like to further customise MISP during this initial startup create a shell script named `./persistent/{instanceName}/data/custom-config.sh`. `$CAKE` is set to the command to run MISP's CLI tool (CakePHP) properly.